-- defer their application to the succeeding fall, or - complete their application to determine acceptability to a Wait List for the coming fall, or - apply to another major that is still accepting applications.
+- defer their application to the succeeding fall, or - complete their application to determine acceptability to a waitlist for the coming fall, or - apply to another major that is still accepting applications.

-In the event that the yield falls short of projections, Maine Maritime Academy will select students from the Wait List to fill vacancies in the academic program or incoming class.
-For more information, visit http://mainemaritime.edu/admissions/undergraduate-admissions/waitlist-faq/.
+In the event that the yield falls short of projections, Maine Maritime Academy will select students from the waitlist to fill vacancies in the academic program or incoming class.
+For more information, visit https://mainemaritime.edu/admissions/undergraduate-admissions/waitlist-faq/.